-Achieve this styling by using a natural garland as a table runner this Christmas.
-The mix of brown pine cones, red flowers, and green leafage add up to a textured feel and a woodland colour palette, which is maintained by the natural wood table and mirror frame.
-Layering textures and materials is the key to creating a truly luxurious Christmas table setting, according to Design Director Natalia Miyar.
-“I like to fill my table with beautiful objects and conversational items.
-Christmas is a time for long-drawn-out meals and I like to be surrounded by interesting and tactile things to enjoy and talk about in-between courses.”
+Step 1: Achieve this styling by using a natural garland as a table runner this Christmas.
+The mix of brown pine cones, red flowers, and green foliage adds up to a textured feel and a woodland colour palette.
+Layering textures and materials is the key to creating a truly luxurious Christmas table setting.

-Emulate the look by including luxurious tabletop companions in your display.
+Step 2: Emulate the look by including luxurious tabletop companions in your display.
 The look combines wine glasses with impressive silhouettes, coloured Limoges porcelain dinnerware and sizeable candle holders, innovatively filled with miniature pine cones.
-“I never like to match tableware,” explains Natalia.
-“I like to layer together two or three contrasting sets and I always keep silverware and glassware immaculately polished – the small details make a big difference.
-Candles are welcoming at this time of year and floristry is a must have; there is something so inviting about a table filled with flowers.”

-When tucking into a feast, it’s important to be comfortable and that’s why this Christmas table setting is accompanied by arched-backed chairs, each complete with a sumptuous cushion.
-“A common faux pas is to include centrepieces which are too high and block your guests from interacting comfortably,” says Natalia.
-“Keep your decorations and floristry low so that everybody can see other clearly.”
+Step 3: When tucking into a feast, it’s important to be comfortable and that’s why this Christmas table setting is accompanied by curved back chairs, each complete with a sumptuous cushion, and low centrepieces which make conversing easy.

 Image Credit: Martha Stewart